Ask AI

 To complete this tutorial, you'll need:

-• To install the dagster-snowflake and dagster-snowflake-pandas libraries:
+• To install the following libraries:

-pip install dagster-snowflake dagster-snowflake-pandas
+pip install dagster dagster-snowflake pandas

 • Snowflake account name: You can find this by logging into Snowflake and getting the account name from the URL:

-• Snowflake credentials: You can authenticate with Snowflake two ways: with a username and password, or with a username and private key.
+• Snowflake credentials: You can authenticate with Snowflake two ways: with a username and password or with a username and private key.

 export SNOWFLAKE_USER=<your username>